The friendly Taradale Library Team warmly invites you to visit and enjoy our fantastic library.

 There are extensive collections of reading materials for all interests and ages as well as magazines, talking books, DVDs, and CDs.

-There’s also a great teen's space with an x-box 360 and PS3; a sound-proofed study space; a small meeting room; and a fun children’s area.
+There is also a sound-proofed study space, two meeting rooms and a fun children’s area.

 We are looking forward to your visit, come and enjoy our wonderful library!